Securing Consensus from Long-Range Attacks through Collaboration: Power-of-Collaboration

 \subsection{Client Transaction Ordering}

-Prior to running \PoC{}, we expect the blockchain system $\Service$ to reach consensus on client transactions. {\bf For \PoC{}, the consensus run by $\Service$ is a black-box.} The system $\Service$ is free to run any consensus protocol of its choice.
-It needs to only provide \PoC{} with committed batches of transactions.
+Prior to running \PoC{}, we expect the blockchain system $\Service$ to reach consensus on client transactions.
+For \PoC{}, the consensus run by $\Service$ is a black box.
+The system $\Service$ is free to run any consensus protocol of its choice.
+It needs to only provide \PoC{} miners with {\em committed} blocks, a batch of transactions.

-Our use of the term ``committed'' implies that each committed batch of transactions has been accepted by a quorum of replicas of $\Service$ and will persist across adversarial failures.
+Our use of the term committed implies that each committed block has been accepted by a quorum of replicas of $\Service$ and will persist across adversarial failures.
 For instance, in \BFT{} protocols like \pbft{}~\cite{pbftj} and \hotstuff~\cite{hotstuff}, blocks are committed when they have quorum certificates from $2\f{\Replicas}+1$ replicas.
-In several other blockchain systems, a batch of transactions is assumed committed if it is at a specific depth in the blockchain.
+In several other blockchain systems, a block is assumed committed if it is at a specific depth in the blockchain.
 A depth indicates the position of the block in the blockchain; the larger the depth of a block $\block$, the greater the number of blocks that succeed $\block$ and the harder it is for another fork to overtake this chain.

 The assumption of \PoC{} miners working with only committed batches has two advantages: (1) It frees \PoC{} from having any knowledge on the consensus run by $\Service$, and (2) \PoC{} miners will not waste their resources on batches that may not persist.
-Achieving this requirement of committed blocks is also rather trivial.
-We expect honest replicas to follow the protocol and only forward committed blocks to the miners.
-Additionally, we require \PoC{} miners to download the blocks added to the blockchain and initiate mining on a block only if it has been committed by $\Service$.